mfurquimdev/mfurquimdev.github.io/resume/devgrid.md

 - Source code documentation and properly adherence to security guidance and compliance with coding standards.

 Improved the performance in writing to a NoSQL database up to 75% by understanding the usage of unlogged batches and separating the data by the partition keys.

+Code is more maintainable, achieving more than 80% of unit test coverage

+Improve code maintainability by achieving more than 80% of unit test coverage and refactoring following the SOLID principles, such as dependency inversion.